goravel/docs/digging-deeper/helpers.md

 ### `convert.With()`

-The `convert.With()` executes the given callback with the provided value and returns the resul of the callback:
+The `convert.With()` executes the given callback with the provided value and returns the result of the callback:

 ```go
 import "github.com/goravel/framework/support/convert"